Pavaningithub/TechChallenge/Challenge #3/README.md

 # Challenge 3 : Python : return the value of nested JSON object
 This python script will return the value of nested JSON object, taking KEY as parameter while execution.
-The Script will read the JSON present in _jsonObject.json_ file present in the same Directory.
+The Script will read _jsonObject.json_ file present in the same Directory.
 > KEY has to be passed in the format: `a/b/c`

 ## prerequisites